ember-learn/guides-source/guides/release/upgrading/editions.md

 ```

 Notice that you don't need to pass in the `get` function to the decorator
 itself.
-Instead, the decorator gets _applied_ to a getter function, modifying it
+Instead, the decorator gets _applied_ to the getter function, modifying it
 in place.
 Existing computed properties and computed property macros, including
 custom ones you've defined, can be used with this new syntax: